voodoo12345/credits-docs/source/step_by_step.rst

 After creating the organisation you need to patch your token with rights definitions to be able to access it.
-By default you would probably want to add all permissions at once, however in more complex access cases you may have different tokens with specific access rights configured on each.
+By default you would probably want to add all permissions at once, however, in more complex access cases you may have different tokens with specific access rights configured on each.
 See full permissions list in the :ref:`Paas API<paas-api>`.